Meet the Inclusion TeamIn this section...

 Meet Mr Lowes – Inclusion Leader and Deputy Head Teacher

 Mr Lowes joined Barrow Hedges Primary School in September 2014.
 He previously worked as a teacher and then SENCO (Special Educational Needs Coordinator) in Newham, East London and his passion was always related to Inclusion which led to him completing a Masters in Special Educational Needs before joining the school.
 Mr Lowes is responsible for overseeing all provision to provide additional support for children who may need it.
 He is also a member of the Senior Leadership Team so is able to influence whole school improvement and represent social groups whilst doing this.
-Mr Lowes is also become a Specialist Leader for Education, specifically for Special Educational Needs provision and Teaching Assistant management.
+Mr Lowes is also a Specialist Leader for Education for The Sutton Primary Teaching School Alliance, specifically for Special Educational Needs provision and Teaching Assistant management.
+For further information on this, please click here.